-There are multiple challenges.
+Corporate organisations and their stakeholders face multiple environment and environment-related challenges and opportunities.
 The effects of climate change will impact directly upon people everywhere, although some may face issues such as food and water security, flooding and coastal erosion or bio-diversity before others.
-Certain challenges represent huge business opportunities ranging from clean and low-carbon technologies and sustainable and renewable energy to geoengineering and new investment vehicles.
+Certain challenges represent huge business opportunities ranging from clean and low-carbon technologies and sustainable and renewable energy to geo-engineering and new investment vehicles.
 There will be growing demands for related services.

-Directors have a key role to play in ensuring that future growth is beneficial, inclusive and sustainable.
+Directors have a key role to play in understanding the likely impacts of changes, assessing both challenges and opportunities, discussing issues and determining responses, and ensuring that future growth is beneficial, inclusive and sustainable.
 Decisions taken in boardrooms can have positive and/or negative impacts upon the physical and social environments.
-Effective corporate governance arrangements and responsible judgements increase the prospect of beneficial outcomes and a reliance upon market mechanisms.
-Alternatively, a failure to see the bigger picture, a reluctance to grasp strategic opportunities and a mistaken focus upon narrow and short-term aims could lead to a loss of faith in markets and tighter and more restrictive regulation.
-So what are the questions that we as directors should be addressing?
+The stakes are high.
+Effective corporate governance arrangements and responsible judgements increase the prospect of beneficial outcomes and a reliance upon market mechanisms with their advantages (Friedman, 1962).

+The consequences of a lack of awareness, inadequate understanding and inappropriate responses could also be significant.
+A failure to see the bigger picture, a reluctance to grasp strategic opportunities and a mistaken focus upon narrow and short-term aims could lead to a loss of faith in markets and tighter and more restrictive regulation that might inhibit beneficial innovation.
+So what are the questions that directors and boards should be addressing?